 Parrot Neurons vs. Human Neurons

-Humans have bigger brains than parrots do.
-This means we have more neurons.
-However, the neurons on a parrot’s brain are a lot denser than ours.
+Humans have larger brains than parrots, which means we have more neurons.
+However, the neurons in a parrot’s brain are far denser than ours.
 As such, they have more connections between different parts of the brain.
 This allows for better information and sensory processing.

 |Species||Number of Neurons||Neural Density|